robertwahler/repo_manager/example/README.markdown

     mkdir -p mines/saves

-    # profile data will not be in the Git repo
+    # profile data will not be stored in the Git repo since it may differ from PC to PC
     echo "# dummy profile data" > mines/my_profile.ini

     echo "# dummy save" > mines/saves/save1